About the DM course

 9. Who will be my mentor and teacher?

-Jim Hutchinson, our resident Course Director, will be overseeing all your Divemaster training and internship activities.
+Javier and Monica, our resident Course Directors, will oversee all your Divemaster training and internship activities.
 You will also be diving with other members of the BMS Go Pro team and assisting on their training courses.
 Learning from as many different Instructors as possible provides you with a well rounded, broad level of experience and technique.

 10. Is it possible to work after the course?